 Fake Safe Conduct Passes Printed to Bilk Collectors

-Because these leaflets are colorful, common and popular among collectors, various forgeries exist.
-Above are two blatantly poor facsimiles of the 7-flag safe conduct pass (Thieu signature and photograph), printed in pink and in green, produced to bilk unknowledgeable collectors.
+Because these Flag Safe Conduct passes are colorful, common and popular among collectors, various forgeries exist.
+Above are three blatantly poor facsimiles of the 7-flag safe conduct pass (Thieu signature and photograph), printed in pink, red-orange and in green, produced to bilk unknowledgeable collectors.

 The flag safe conduct passes were so successful that reproductions of parts or all of the 5-flag and 7-flag safe conduct passes are found on other propaganda leaflets.
 These show entire fronts or backs or partial vignettes from the fronts or backs.
 The reproductions are usually reduced in size.

 The "Trail" campaign was directed against the military and civilian personnel who use and maintain the Ho Chi Minh Trail.
 This series of roads and trails twisted for thousands of miles in and around Vietnam and was the main supply route for the VC and NVA.
 The Allies routinely dropped leaflets (all coded with a "T") over the trail in an attempt to destroy the morale of the enemy.
 Some of these leaflets show the front or back of various flag safe conduct leaflets.